Reducing Emissions in Fired Heaters

 Improving Performance of Fired Heaters and Reformers to Reduce Environmental Emissions

 Advanced performance enhancing solutions have created an increased opportunity to reduce emissions in fired heaters and reformers.
-IGS is working with EGS committees across the globe to help reduce emissions of both NOₓ and CO₂, contributing to total emissions reduction across facilities worldwide.
+IGS is working with ESG committees across the globe to help reduce emissions of both NOₓ and CO₂, contributing to total emissions reduction across facilities worldwide.

 Expected Emissions Reduction with IGS Fired Heater Services